FuelLabs/sway/sway-book/src/documentation/language/style-guide/returning.md

 - [Explicitly](../functions/return.md#explicit-return) which uses the `return` keyword
 - [Implicitly](../functions/return.md#implicit-return) which does not use the `return` keyword

-In general the preferred style is to follow the [implicit](../functions/return.md#implicit-return) style however both are perfectly acceptable.
+In general the preferred style is to follow the [implicit](../functions/return.md#implicit-return) return however both are perfectly acceptable.